Liangerty/CombustionCodeGPU/README.md

    The number after `--parallel` is the number of threads that to be used when compiling the codes.

-After these operation, the executable `openstc` should be in `code` directory.
+After these operation, the executable `openstc` should be in the source code directory.

 Hey
 -----------------